 We provide all foster parents with intensive training and support to ensure that you can be the best possible parent for the child placed in your care.
 HopeTree Foster Care provides all foster parents with supportive case management services, monthly training and support group sessions, 24-hour emergency support and crisis intervention, respite care, and tax-free financial compensation.
 Our program focuses on working with children who have experienced trauma with the goal of helping them face challenges in a more productive way.
 We aim to build relationships with children and foster families to provide the support everyone needs to succeed.

 HopeTree Foster Care has the ability to serve foster families who reside within a 90-mintue drive of the foster care offices in Salem and Chester.
 Visit the Contact Us page to find out where our offices and located and who to contact.

-We pay you!
 While you don’t necessarily have to “pay” in a traditional sense to be a foster parent, it does cost you time, energy, patience and commitment.
 We believe the benefits of being a foster parent far outweigh the costs.
 The role of a foster parent is something far greater than a simple monetary exchange.
 It’s a way to help someone, a child in need, that has eternal significance.

 This depends on the child’s goal—whether it is to return home or adoption.
 It could range from a few days to forever.
 Regardless of their goal, foster parents have the opportunity to provide lasting memories for the children they serve and be a “forever family” even if they return to their biological homes.

 We are looking for single or married people of the Christian faith who want to demonstrate Christian love to children in need.
-If you are looking for a way to earn extra income, this is not the right program for you.

 Yes.
 You may look up HopeTree’s licensure information by visiting the Virginia Department of Social Services website at http://www.dss.virginia.gov/.